 What Remains in the Memory Dump?

 Memory Dump contains memory data snapshots captured by your computer at a specific instance of time.
 It’s also known as Core Dump or System Dump.
-It also contains useful forensics data such as the state of the system before a system crash or security compromise incident.
+It also contains useful forensics data such as the system’s state before a system crash or security compromise incident.
 Memory dumps contain various RAM data that can clarify the cause and other key details about such incidents.

 Best Memory Forensics Tools For Data Analysis

-It efficiently organizes different memory location to find the traces of potentially important user activities.
-Blacklight analyzes several types of memory files including Hibernation files, pagefile.sys, raw dumps and crash dumps.
+It efficiently organizes different memory locations to find traces of potentially important user activities.
+Blacklight analyzes several types of memory files including hibernation files, and pagefile.sys, raw dumps, and crash dumps.
 It can also perform bulk extraction content searches for various items such as phone numbers, addresses, URLs, etc.

-Blacklight comes with a powerful file filter view and it’s a way faster than other open-source forensics tools.
-You can use this tool to analyze data from all four major platforms i.e Android, Windows, iOS and MacOS X. BlackLight comes with a hefty price tag but you can request for free trial, use it for some time and then decide whether your team or company need it or not.
+Blacklight comes with a powerful file filter view and it’s way faster than other open-source forensics tools.
+You can use this tool to analyze data from all four major platforms i.e Android, Windows, iOS, and MacOS X. BlackLight comes with a hefty price tag but you can request a free trial, use it for some time and then decide whether your team or company need it or not.

-It’s a cross-platform, modular, and extensible platform which allows you to extract useful information about network connections, open sockets, running processes, process DLLs process, cached registry hives and lots more.
+It’s a cross-platform, modular, and extensible platform that allows you to extract useful information about network connections, open sockets, running processes, process DLLs process, cached registry hives, and much more.

 3. SANS SIFT

 The SANS Investigative Forensic Toolkit (SIFT) is a popular digital forensics tool that comes with all the essential features.
-It’s an open-source tool and known for performing in-depth forensic or incident response investigation.
+It’s an open-source tool and is known for performing in-depth forensic or incident response investigations.

-It also includes other useful tools such as Rifiuti for examining the recycle bin, log2timeline for generating system logs based timeline and Scalpel for data file carving.
-SANS SIFT offers better memory utilization, the latest forensic techniques, Auto-DFIR package update and cross compatibility between Linux and Windows.
+It also includes other useful tools such as Rifiuti for examining the recycle bin, log2timeline for generating system logs-based timelines,s and Scalpel for data file carving.
+SANS SIFT offers better memory utilization, the latest forensic techniques, Auto-DFIR package update, and cross-compatibility between Linux and Windows.

-I hope you found the article useful and now understand the Memory forensics quite well.
-There are various digital forensics tools available out there but most of them are either not regularly updated or lacks the community support.
+I hope you found the article useful and now understand Memory forensics quite well.
+There are various digital forensics tools available out there but most of them are either not regularly updated or lack community support.
 If you own a Ubuntu system, I suggest you go for SANS SIFT.
-Volatility is good for all of the three platforms and lastly, the BlackLight is good for big companies and organizations.
+Volatility is good for all of three platforms and lastly, BlackLight is good for big companies and organizations.